CTD Live Mobile app icon

 Studio Mode done right: TAKE and hold-to-quick-cut

-This is the OBS studio mode TAKE button experience most remote apps skip.
-Tap an angle to load it into preview, line up your shot, then hit the dedicated TAKE button to send preview to program with your transition.
-Need a fast camera grab?
-Hold-to-quick-cut presses a focused angle straight to air and pops back when you release — perfect for catching a reaction or a wide.
-Tap-to-preview, TAKE, and hold-to-quick-cut give you a genuine preview-to-program switcher in your pocket, not just one-tap scene cuts.
+Tap an angle to load preview, hit TAKE to send it to program with your transition.
+Need a fast grab?
+Hold-to-quick-cut punches an angle to air and pops back when you let go — a real preview-to-program switcher in your pocket.

 Start and stop streaming and recording from your phone